-1120 SW 5th Avenue, Suite 1000, Portland, OR 97204
+1120 SW 5th Ave, Suite 613, Portland, OR 97204

-The City of Portland and its co-permittee, the Port of Portland, implement stormwater management programs under a permit issued by the Oregon Department of Environmental Quality (DEQ) under the federal Clean Water Act (CWA).
+The City of Portland and its co-permittee, the Port of Portland, implement stormwater management programs under an Oregon Department of Environmental Quality (DEQ) permit issued under the federal Clean Water Act.
 The permit is formally called the Phase I National Pollutant Discharge Elimination System (NPDES) Municipal Separate Storm Sewer System (MS4) Discharge Permit.

 The permit requires each co-permittee to develop and implement a Stormwater Management Plan (SWMP) that describes measures the co-permittee will implement throughout the permit term to control pollutant discharges to the storm sewer system.